Immersive and Wearable Thermal Rendering for Augmented Reality: Results

+A third consideration is that virtual thermal cues may need to vary across both space and time.
+Real and virtual object interactions are rarely uniform: contact may occur over only part of the hand, the hand may move across a surface, or the thermal state of a virtual object may change during interaction.
+A single static thermal stimulus may therefore be insufficient for interactions in which the perceived contact location or temperature distribution changes over time.

+Spatially varying thermal cues can contribute to the perception of surface properties and localized contact \cite{hiraiThermalTactileSensation2019}.
+This need is consistent with exploratory procedures such as lateral motion and contour following, in which dynamic touch interactions reveal properties of textures, shapes, and surfaces \cite{ledermanHandMovementsWindow1987}.
+Prior systems have demonstrated promising approaches to spatial thermal feedback, including benchtop thermal tactile displays \cite{hiraiThermalTactileSensation2019} and wearable skin-like actuators \cite{leeStretchableSkinLikeCooling2020}.
+However, spatial thermal rendering remains less explored in compact interfaces intended to support natural AR object interaction.

+Temporal variation is also important when contact changes during motion.
 Existing approaches often combine a static thermal source with vibrotactile cues to create the illusion of moving heat or cold.
-The phenomenon of thermal referral \cite{greenLocalizationThermalSensation1977} is often leveraged: a stationary thermal stimulus appears to move when combined with a shifting vibration.
-Liu et al. \cite{liuThermoCaressWearableHaptic2021} exploited this illusion by overlaying static thermal output with a moving tactile sensation, while Son et al. \cite{sonUpperBodyThermal2023} developed a vest incorporating vibrotactile and thermal actuators to render moving thermal sensations.
-Nakatani et al. \cite{nakataniNovelMultimodalTactile2018} similarly used a low-resolution grid of thermoelectric modules alongside a higher-resolution vibrotactile matrix to achieve a sense of thermal motion.
+This can rely on thermal referral, in which a stationary thermal stimulus appears to move when paired with shifting tactile stimulation \cite{greenLocalizationThermalSensation1977, wangFieryHandsDesigning2024, singhalThermalMotionDesigning2024}.
+Liu et al. \cite{liuThermoCaressWearableHaptic2021} used this approach by overlaying static thermal output with moving tactile feedback, while Son et al. \cite{sonUpperBodyThermal2023} developed a vest that combined vibrotactile and thermal actuators to render moving thermal sensations.
+Nakatani et al. \cite{nakataniNovelMultimodalTactile2018} similarly combined a low-resolution grid of thermoelectric modules with a higher-resolution vibrotactile matrix to create a sense of thermal motion.

-However, an alternative option is to render spatio-temporal patterns \emph{solely using thermal actuators}.
-By arranging multiple closely spaced actuators in a grid and activating them in sequence, one can induce a “thermal brush” effect akin to vibrotactile illusions of motion \cite{israrTactileBrushDrawing2011}.
-We believe that staggering the onset of thermal stimuli along a line or grid of actuators should enable users to perceive a single, continuously moving thermal source.
-Although such purely thermal-based illusions have yet to be widely explored, their successful implementation would further enhance immersion by allowing complex, dynamic temperature profiles to be fully integrated into AR objects—no additional modality required.

-In summary, designing thermal feedback for AR calls for balancing real-world interactivity with the augmentation of virtual elements.
-The first consideration, \emph{indirect feedback}, ensures that users can continue to manipulate physical objects naturally by relocating thermal stimulation to less obstructive areas and targeting highly sensitive skin regions. \emph{Thermal passthrough} then restores critical contact-based temperature cues from real-world surfaces by actively conveying these properties through the device.
-Finally, \emph{spatiotemporal rendering} enables complex thermal sensations that capture both the spatial variation of temperatures across surfaces and the dynamic changes resulting from user or object motion.